Implementing Quantum Secret Sharing on Current Hardware: Conclusions And Outlook

 \section{Conclusions And Outlook}

-In this paper, we provided a detailed procedure for the construction of encoding and decoding circuits for ((3,5)), ((5,7)), and ((2,3)) threshold secret sharing schemes.
-We also went beyond the threshold scheme of the Steane code and investigated its more general access structure, as well as comparing different measurement implementations (MCM vs DCM).
-The ultimate goal of this work was twofold.
+In this paper, we provided a detailed procedure for the construction of encoding and decoding circuits for ((3,5)), ((5,7)), and~((2,3)) quantum secret sharing schemes.
+We also went beyond the threshold scheme with the Steane code and investigated its more general access structure, as~well as comparing different measurement implementations (MCM vs. DCM).
+The~ultimate goal of this work was twofold.
 First, we wanted to provide a quantum circuit description of quantum secret sharing in an introductory manner that might be useful to newcomers to the field.
-Second, we wanted to see how well certain QSS schemes perform on a commercial quantum computing platform such as IBM's 127-qubit Brisbane system.
-While we used M3 error mitigation to improve some of our data, the scope of this work was just to obtain a benchmarking performance of the IBM machine for the task of secret sharing, as it is currently available to the user.
+Second, we wanted to see how well certain QSS schemes perform on a commercial quantum computing platform, such as IBM's 127-qubit Brisbane system.
+The~scope of this work was just to obtain a benchmarking performance of the IBM machine for the task of secret sharing, as~it is currently available to the~user.

-There are multiple reasons for the discrepancies between the ideal, simulated, and real data.
-As noted above, we believe the primary source for non-ideal performance in the SWAP test and entanglement fidelity estimation is the depth of our circuits and consequently the decoherence of idle qubits.
-A natural next step would be to employ more tailored error mitigation techniques such as dynamical decoupling, as pursued in Refs. \cite{baumer2024quantumfouriertransformusing}, especially to help with the additional wait time required to perform mid-circuit measurements.
+There are multiple reasons for the discrepancies between the ideal, simulated, and~real data.
+As~noted above, we believe the primary source for non-ideal performance in the SWAP test and entanglement fidelity estimation is the depth of our circuits and, consequently, the~decoherence of idle qubits.
+A~natural next step would be to employ more tailored error mitigation techniques, such as dynamical decoupling (DD), as~pursued in Ref.~\cite{baumer2024quantumfouriertransformusing}, especially to help with the additional wait time required to perform mid-circuit measurements.
 Another direction would be to look at machines with different basis (native) gates.
-Different basis gate sets could improve the performance of the schemes by decreasing the transpilation requirements.
-For IBM machines specifically, this would require running the schemes on machines with processors other than ones with ``Eagle'' processors, e.g., ``Heron."
+Different basis gate sets could improve the performance of the schemes by decreasing the transpilation requirements, as~seen in Figure~\ref{Fig:tor_result}.
+For~IBM machines specifically, this would require running the schemes on machines with processors other than those with ``Eagle''~processors.

-Regarding the differences between the simulated and real data, we suspect that this is partially due to the limitations of the fake backend in the simulation.
-The error rates and noise programmed into a fake backend only represent a snapshot of what one would see on real hardware.
-On a real quantum device, the error rates and noise can change dynamically, and the qubits can experience more cross-talk.
-This will have more deleterious effects as the number of qubits increases, which is the case when estimating the entanglement fidelity since an extra reference system is introduced to hold part of the entanglement.